What is Medieval Philosophy?

 Ficino was a central figure in the newly founded "Platonic Academy" in Florence, which benefited from the patronage of Cosimo de’ Medici.
 Though Plato's works were relatively unknown in the Middle Ages, mostly known only through portions of Plato's cosmogonical work, Timaeus, and second-hand reports in other authors, especially Aristotle, Ficino translated Plato's complete dialogues.

-Lorenzo Valla, apart from his extensive work as translator and biblical commentator, was a pioneer and iconoclastic figure in the burgeoning field of textual criticism—taking on the authenticity of the Donation of Constantine and of Corpus Dionysiacum Areopagiticum (then treated as deutero-canonical) and challenging the apostolic origins of the Apostles' Creed.
+Lorenzo Valla, apart from his extensive work as translator and biblical commentator, was a pioneer and iconoclastic figure in the burgeoning field of textual criticism—taking on the authenticity of the Donation of Constantine and of Corpus Dionysiacum Areopagiticum (then treated as the deutero-canonical work of St. Paul's disciple from Athens, Dionysius) and challenging the apostolic origins of the Apostles' Creed.
 Though his works sparked controversy, he was buried in the papal cathedral, St. John Lateran.

 Valla's work had a significant impact on the thought of Erasmus, who was the first to publish in print the complete Greek text of the New Testament along with a new translation of it into Latin (1516)—although the Complutensian Polyglot Bible, New Testament, complete with Greek, Hebrew, and Latin, produced by Spanish scholars with the backing of the Spanish humanist, Cardinal Cisneros, had been prepared for publication, but not actually published by 1514.
 Despite some important scholarly flaws in its production, Erasmus's edition of the Greek Bible became the standard Greek text for generations.
 Apart from his work as a translator, Erasmus also wrote extensive Biblical commentaries, moralistic works, polemical treatises, and, with Thomas More, helped to pioneer a rebirth of the satirical genre.